 MIO Marine Information Overlays (MIOs) consist of supplementary information to be used with an Electronic Chart Display and Information System (ECDIS) that are not Electronic Navigational Chart (ENC) objects or specified navigational elements or parameters.
-Supplementary means additional, non-mandatory information not already covered by existing International Maritime Organization (IMO), International Hydrographic Organization (IHO), and International Electrotechnical Commission (IEC) standards or specifications.
+Supplementary means additional, non-mandatory information not already covered by existing International Maritime Organisation (IMO), International Hydrographic Organisation (IHO), and International Electrotechnical Commission (IEC) standards or specifications.

 MIO Content Specification The set of specifications intended to enable relevant organisations to produce a consistent MIO, and manufacturers to use that data efficiently in an ECDIS that satisfies the IMO Performance Standards for ECDIS.
-An MIO must be produced in accordance with the rules defined in this Specification and must be encoded using the rules described in Appendix xx, Annex x "Use of the Object Catalogue for
+An MIO must be produced in accordance with the rules defined in this Specification and must be encoded using the rules described in the Ice MIO Encoding Guide.

-MIO".